Poodle Personality Traits and Behavior

 What show people do to these tolerant dogs is tame compared to grooming contests in which prizes are awarded to those who take a blank slate -- a standard Poodle -- and use dye and clippers to shape the animal into, say, grapes on a vine or a motorcycle.
 Such folly may be harmless to the dog, but the damage to the breed's reputation is incalculable.

-Kept in a sensible short clip and treated like a dog, not topiary, the Poodle is as smart and hardworking a dog as can be, with a sunny disposition and a notable love of children.
+Kept in a sensible short clip and treated like a dog, not topiary, the Poodle dog breed is as smart and hardworking a dog as can be, with a sunny disposition and a notable love of children.

 The group Versatility in Poodles was founded to take the focus away from the breed's appearance and put it squarely on what's under those curls.
-Today, Poodles with the right stuff can compete for American Kennel Club working certificates and are also eligible for to compete in hunt tests alongside Labradors, Goldens and other retrievers.
+Today, Poodles with the right stuff can compete for American Kennel Club working certificates and are also eligible to compete in hunt tests alongside Labradors, Goldens and other retrievers.

 Poodles shed very little, but do require grooming every 4-6 weeks.
 Some Poodle owners learn to use the clippers and do the job themselves, but most rely on professional groomers.
 Either way, it's essential to take care of the Poodle's curly coat, because without regular clipping, it will quickly become a matted mess that can cause painful skin infections at the roots.

-Variations of the Poodle
+Variations of the Poodle Dog Breed

 All Poodles are very active dogs, but the smaller dogs need less room and less exercise.
 Toy and Miniature Poodles are often the companions of the less active and can be extremely happy as lap dogs and TV-watching buddies.
 Just be sure their busy minds have enough to keep them out of mischief.
 Trick training suits their heritage as circus dogs quite well.